The First Year

 Minerva is the name for the virtual learning environment at Leeds.
 Minerva hosts learning materials for your modules, reading lists, access to your email and more.

 Your degree programme is made up of smaller chunks of learning called modules, which focus on a specific topic.
 You will study several modules over the course of each academic year.
-Some modules will be compulsory, whilst you will be able to choose others.
+Some modules will be compulsory, while you will be able to choose others.
 The marks that you are awarded for each module contribute towards your overall degree.

-Academic staff have set-times when you can book an appointment to talk to them either in person or online.
+Academic staff have set times when you can book an appointment to talk to them either in-person or online.
 These are called ‘office hours’ and staff will tell you when these are and how to use them.

 Some subject areas involve practical work using specialist equipment and techniques.
 Sessions will be led by an academic member of staff, or another subject expert and you may be required to work alone or in small groups.

 Most modules that you study will have a reading list with a number of texts on it that are relevant to the subject.
-Most of these texts will be available from the library, either as print or electronic copies.
+Most of these texts will be available from the Libraries, either as print or electronic copies.
 You may not have to read all of the texts suggested, but some will be compulsory.

 Because new ideas, discoveries and theories about subjects happen over time, different researchers write about these and share them with others.
 When anyone writes about the ideas of others, it is essential to acknowledge that they have come from someone else.
 To do this we use referencing, which you will learn more about during your first year.